 SpurView Goods has been uploading the SC written patterns HERE

 In addition, I’ve seen so many other creative ways to use these gnome pixel graphs.
 I’ve seen cross stitch versions of the gnomes, perler bead versions, plastic canvas, knitted, and more!
 Be sure to search the hashtag #2022gnomeproject on social media so you can see them all!

 (other designs available for this month like a Watermelon and Canadian Flag)

-Only 2 more gnomes to go!
-Be sure to click on each gnome post to get multiple designs for each month.
+This project has been so much fun!
+Stay tuned for some bonus holiday gnome graphs as well!
+Be sure to click on the title of each gnome to get multiple designs for each month.
 We are providing both boy and girl options as well as alternate designs for many of them.
 Happy Crocheting!

 I also have a BONUS Birthday Gnome that you can make for fun or for your birthday month!